Font Psychology: How to Pick the Right Typeface for Your Brand

 3. Readability is crucial

-Having a hard to read font can distract people from the message you are trying to convey and even turn off potential customers who have seen it.
+A hard-to-read font can distract people from the message you are trying to convey and even turn off potential customers who have seen it.

 Legibility is essential for the parts of a product label for your customers to see your product even at a glance and, ultimately, pick it among the numerous other brands on the grocery shelf.